OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

-#### 6. Response with JWT

-Finally, the backend responses with the normal JWT.
+Finally, the backend responses with the normal JWT (6).